PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 Let me start by clearing up a possible source of confusion for those of you familiar with FastCGI.
 This project is not about PHP-FPM.
 PHP-FPM is a great way of improving the performance of PHP applications, but the way it works is different to PHPFastCGI.

-PHP-FPM keeps the **PHP interpretter** alive between request cycles.
+PHP-FPM keeps the **PHP interpretter** alive between HTTP request cycles.

-PHPFastCGI keeps the **PHP application** alive between request cycles.
+PHPFastCGI keeps the **PHP application** alive between HTTP request cycles.

 That's all of your services, configuration... everything.

-Now, there are lots of reasons that you might not want to do this:

 ### The "Why"

+Now, there are lots of reasons that you **might not** want to do this:

 _"In conventional PHP applications, HTTP requests are nicely separated from each other.
 Web servers handle each HTTP request as a different execution of an application. **This provides a degree of safety and security**.
 If you choose to run your PHP application as a FastCGI application, **you forefit this for an increase in performance**."_
 <br />\- [Things to consider when using PHPFastCGI with your application]({% post_url 2015-08-21-things-to-consider-using-phpfastcgi %})